-< Haiti, December 1995 (contents)
+Haiti, December 1995 (contents) |

-< Heavy drums, many hands
+Heavy drums, many hands |

-A haven for Haiti's street kids <
+A haven for Haiti's street kids |

-The elections in Ti Rivyè [speaker icon]
+The elections in Ti Rivyè |

-by Peter Costantini | Petite Rivière de l'Artibonite | December 18, 1995
+by Peter Costantini | Petite Rivière de l'Artibonite | December 18, 1995 |

 The eve

-but the bridge has never
+For 37 years politicians have made promises, but the bridge has never been rebuilt. |

 As evening smoothes the wrinkles of the Estere River, big fish are chasing little fish and little fish are jumping.
 A bank of cumulus clouds has drifted over the bare, rust-colored folds of the Black Mountains.
 Farmers with their hoes on their shoulders and women with woven baskets on their heads are walking barefoot down the rocky path towards their mud-brick houses with thatch or tin roofs.
 The cows look thin, but the ten-foot millet stalks bend with the weight of the grain.

-At a dam with a sluice gate, a part of the river boils through a valve into a concrete channel, then runs down to water the livelihood of the Artibonite [speaker icon] Valley, the rice fields where the farmers have been working.
+At a dam with a sluice gate, a part of the river boils through a valve into a concrete channel, then runs down to water the livelihood of the Artibonite Valley, the rice fields where the farmers have been working.

 A barefoot man in his fifties wearing a straw hat ambles over to talk.
 His name is Michel Pierre-Louis.
 He speaks deliberately in French and Creole and looks you straight in the eye as he talks.